MichaelCurrin/dev-cheatsheets/cheatsheets/licensing.md

 # Licensing cheatsheet
 > How to choose and apply a license for your project.

+## Notes

-This is based on the notice in one license and can also be
+This is based on the notice in one license and can also be included in README under LICENSE.
+The license doesn't need to be used unless for _substantial_ portions.

+> The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+Some projects have `LICENSE-source` next to `LICENSE` - add that to doc instructions.

 ## Resources